 We defined a set of background information to collect to characterize developer profiles.
-This information includes: age, country, gender, predominant roles, programming language expertise, familiarity with programming paradigms, and working experience (in months and in code size).
-A 5-point ordered response scale ("Likert-scale") is used for asking the developers to describe: (a) their level of knowledge on code smells, (b) their perception on the degree of criticality of code smells, and (c) their perception on how useful code smell information is for different software engineering tasks.
+This information includes: age, country, gender, predominant roles, programming language expertise, familiarity with programming paradigms, and working experience (in months and in kLOC).

+A 5-point ordered response scale ("Likert-scale") is used for asking the developers to describe: (a) their level of knowledge on code smells, (b) their perception on the degree of criticality of code smells, and (c) their perception on the degree of usefulness of code smells for conducting different activities.